equanimittyy/cw_mapping_validator/README.md

 # Crusader-Wars-mapping-validation
-A tool to validate the Crusader Wars unit mapping
+A tool to validate the Crusader Wars unit mapping.